cirosantilli/feathers-chat-sequelize-pgsql-heroku/README.md

 ## Local test

-When running locally outside of `NODE_ENV=production`, sqlite3 is used, so you don't have to worry about database connections, just run the usual:
+When running locally outside of `NODE_ENV=production`, SQLite is used, so you don't have to worry about configuring database connections, just run the usual:

 ```
 npm install